What Was Anonib? A Guide to the Dangerous Platform in 2026

 How to Protect Yourself from Online Harassment

-• Report Malicious Content: If you encounter illegal or harmful content, report it to the platform and, if appropriate, to law enforcement or relevant organizations.
+- Report Abusive Content: If you encounter harassment or malicious content, report it immediately to the platform administrators and, if necessary, to law enforcement.
+Many platforms have dedicated reporting tools for such issues.

 Promoting Digital Citizenship and a Safer Internet